Manumac86/covid19/Readme.md

 I'm using Firebase to host [Covid19 Argentina Tracker](https://covid19.manumac.com.ar) with a custom domain [covid19.manumac.com.ar](https://covid19.manumac.com.ar).

 ## Contribution and Comments
-Please feel free to open issues with your comments or contributions or contact me on Twitter.
+Support this and all my other projects in [Patreon](https://patreon/manumac86) Please feel free to open issues with your comments or contributions or contact me on Twitter.

 ## Social